Maintenance Notice

 Background:

 Sex workers face an epidemic of violence around the world.
-However, violence against sex workers (VASW) is underreported, and sex workers hesitate to report to police because they are frequently punished; therefore an alternative for reporting is needed.
-Sex workers also face stigmatization from health care workers, further discouraging help-seeking behavior.
+However, violence against sex workers (VASW) is underreported, and sex workers hesitate to report to police because they are frequently punished; therefore, an alternative for reporting is needed.
+Sex workers also face stigmatization from health care workers, further discouraging help-seeking behavior or reporting in health care facilities.
+Sex workers have been recipients of services from non-governmental organizations, typically related to HIV and sexual transmission of infections, but violence remains under-addressed.

 Objective: